haberdashPI/SignalOperators.jl/docs/src/manual.md

 arrays, functions and files.
 Internally the function [`signal`](@ref) is called on any object passed to a function that inspects or operates on a signal; you can call [`signal`](@ref) yourself if you want to specify more information.
-For example, you want to provide the exact sample rate the signal should be interpreted to have.
+For example, you may want to provide the exact sample rate the signal should be interpreted to have.

 ### Numbers

 A number is treated as an infinite length signal, with unknown sample rate.

 ```julia
 1 |> until(1s) |> sink(samplerate=10Hz) == ones(10)